kcmanoz/sandwich/README.md

 # Sandwich House

-It is an interactive and user-friendly web application for online food ordering, primarily focusing on sandwiches.
+It is an interactive and user-friendly web application for online ordering of sandwiches.
 Built with JavaScript, React, HTML and CSS, this app allows users to browse through a wide array of sandwich options, place orders, and cancel orders.

 ## Local Setup